TheKiiiing/DiscordLogger/README.md

 ## Configuration

 All available config options can be found in [DiscordLoggerOptions.cs](DiscordLogging/DiscordLoggerOptions.cs).
-Configure the Discord logger options in your `appsettings.json`:
+Configure the Discord logger options in `appsettings.json`:

 ```json
 {